 From that point on, my source of entertainment while completing my educational goals was researching RV life.
 Naturally I started dreaming of the RV I wanted and decided I would never camp unless I had my Dream RV!

 Years later, on February 17th, 2020, I was divinely inspired to do the unthinkable.
 I scheduled my daughter to go to sleep-away camp for a week in July, so I was “nudged” to book a site at a campground just down the road from her camp; this would shorten my commute when it came time to pick her up.

 The campground reservation website lingered on my computer screen for a day and a half.
 One-click would either book the site or close the window.
 A sense of relief washed over me as I reserved my spot at Portola Redwoods State Park.

 One month later-ish, on March 17th, COVID cray set in, and the state parks closed.
 In the months that followed, my daughter’s sleep-away camp went virtual.

-Portola had opened up for camping.
+My site had reopened up for camping.
 I wanted to go, but a fear of the unknown or being trapped came over me.
-Regardless, I had three days to turn my car into a tent on wheels, and process through my triggered BS.
+Regardless, I had three days to turn my car into a tent on wheels, and process and push through my emotional BS.

 Shopping Therapy included: